desirit/coursera-HardenAI-Patch-and-RecoverIncidentsFast/module3-kubernetes-self-healing/README.md

 ### Required Tools

-Install these before starting the lab:
+Install these before running the demo:

 **macOS:**
 ```bash